tutorial

 Does a screen timelapse capture audio?

-No. Since timelapses are built from screenshots taken at intervals, there's no continuous audio stream.
-If you need audio, record a voiceover separately or use a screen recording tool like OBS and speed up the footage in a video editor.
+No. Since timelapses are built from screenshots taken at intervals, there is no continuous audio stream.
+If you need audio or exact timing, use a screen recording tool like OBS and speed up the footage in a video editor, or add voiceover after exporting the timelapse.

 Ready to automate your screenshots?